 Some areas are not appropriate.
 The Holocaust Exhibition is deeply moving and will only allow children age 14 and over, though I think that may still be too young.

-If your children are interested in WW2, the it might be a good idea to combine a visit here with one to the Churchill War Rooms, the secret underground cabinet chambers where Churchill orchestrated the Allies attack.
+If your children are interested in WW2, then it might be a good idea to combine a visit here with one to the Churchill War Rooms, the secret underground cabinet chambers where Churchill orchestrated the Allies attack.
 Based in Whitehall, just round the corner from Downing Street, it features everything left just as it was at the end of the war and is an incredible step back in time.

 From luxury icons to boutique gems, these hotels are a perfect fit for families >